Kay2dan/jekyll-ideal-image-slider/README.md

 Don't forget to change the locations to point towards wherever you have placed the Ideal Image Slider javascript and CSS files.

 You can selectively include these files.
-The plugin sets `include_slider` to `true` for each page or post with a slider tag.
+The plugin sets `slider_active` to `true` for each page or post with a slider tag.
 This way the slider CSS and Javascript will be loaded only for those pages with sliders.

 ```
-{% if page.include_slider or page.index %}
+{% if page.slider_active or page.index %}
 <!-- Slider -->
 <link rel="stylesheet" href="{{ site.baseurl }}/assets/css/slider/slider.css">
 <link rel="stylesheet" href="{{ site.baseurl }}/assets/css/slider/theme.css">